current12/LLM-agent-For-e-commerce-recommendation/README.md

 # LLM-Agent for E-Commerce Recommendation

-This project leverages a large language model (LLM) for personalized recommendations in e-commerce tasks.
+This project leverages an LLM agent framework with user-comment-simulation and actor-critic architecture for personalized recommendations in e-commerce tasks.
 It supports both the MovieLens and Amazon datasets.

 ---